obruchez/imdb-stats/README.md

 As of December 3, 2017, there are 4,667,234 titles in the IMDb dumps.

-They can be partitioned in 10 different types:
+They can be partitioned into 10 different types:

  - TV episode: 3,094,331
  - Short film: 593,693